 Here’s how to make easy-to-peel hard boiled eggs, step by step:

 - Boil water.
-Fill a large pot with 2″ to 3″ of water and then bring it to a rolling boil – this is your hot start!
+Fill a large pot with 2″ to 3″ of water and then bring it to a rolling boil – this is your hot boiling start.

 - Add eggs.
-Use a large slotted spoon to carefully add the eggs to the boiling water.
+Use a large slotted spoon to carefully place eggs in the boiling water.

 - Set timer.
 Immediately set a timer for 14 minutes, for firm egg yolks and whites.
-For jammy yolks, cook for just 8 minutes.
-(When I’m making deviled eggs or when I want yolks and whites that are more firm, I set the timer for 14 minutes.
+For jammy centers, cook for just 8 minutes.
+(When I’m making deviled eggs or when I simply want the eggs more firm, I cook for 14 minutes.
 Other times, I usually opt to cook for less time, so the yolks are at least a little bit jammy.)

 - Simmer.
-Cook the eggs at a gentle simmer.
+Reduce the heat to cook the eggs at a very gentle simmer.
 Do not let the water boil.

 - Shock eggs in ice water.
-Transfer the cooked eggs to an ice water bath and set a timer for 3 minutes, to quickly cool down the eggs – this is your cold finish!
+Transfer the cooked eggs to an ice water bath for 3 minutes, to quickly cool down the eggs – this is your ice cold finish.
 Then remove the eggs from the ice water and peel or store.

 How Do You Get Boiled Eggs To Peel Easily?